Ovarian cancer is the sixth most common cancer in women in the UK. It is more common than cancer of the neck of the womb (cervical cancer).

 The ovaries are walnut-sized organs located on either side of the womb (uterus).
 See the separate leaflet called Gynaecological Cancer to learn more about where ovaries are and what they do.

-About 7,000 women are diagnosed with it every year in the UK.
+About 7,000 women are diagnosed with ovarian cancer every year in the UK.
 The majority of cases are in women aged over 50 years, although it can occur in younger women.
 About half of all cases occur in women aged 65 or more.
 There are various types of ovarian cancer.
 They are classified by the type of cell from which the cancer originates:

 - Epithelial ovarian cancer is the most common type (about 9 in 10 cases).
 This type of cancer develops from one of the cells that surround the outside of each ovary.
 This outer layer of cells is called the germinal epithelium of the ovary.
 Epithelial ovarian cancer mainly affects women who have had their menopause - usually women aged over 50 years.
 It is rare in younger women.
 There are various subtypes, depending on the exact look of the cells causing the cancer (which can be seen under the microscope).